 - Uniswap Exchange

-Trading on centralized exchanges goes directly against the true spirit of cryptocurrency, which was created to minimize and possibly, eliminate the reliance on third parties (banks) are traded on centralized exchanges.
+Trading on centralized exchanges goes directly against the true spirit of cryptocurrency, which was created to minimize and possibly eliminate the reliance on third parties (banks) that re-traded on centralized exchanges.

-What’s even more amazing is how they would like to guilt you into thinking that you are paranoid if you want privacy “too much”, when in reality they are suffocating you with undue scrutiny and control over every area of your life – especially your money.
+What’s even more impressive is how they would guilt you into thinking that you are paranoid if you want privacy “too much,” in reality, they are suffocating you with undue scrutiny and control over every area of your life – especially your money.

-In order to realize the full potential of cryptocurrency and the blockchain technology we must rely first on decentralized platforms and avoid decentralized infrastructures as much a possible even as decentralized technologies are still developing and evolving to be what they should be.
+To realize the full potential of cryptocurrency and blockchain technology, we must rely first on decentralized platforms and avoid decentralized infrastructures as much as possible, even as decentralized technologies are still developing and evolving to be what they should be.

-What decentralized exchanges do you use to trade your crypto assets and what do you think about decentralized exchanges generaly?
-Share with us in the comments section blow.
+What decentralized exchanges do you use to trade your crypto assets, and what do you think about decentralized exchanges generally?
+Please share with us in the comments section below.